Make your first podcast with ease

-There is even an International Podcasting Day (30 September in 2017).
+There is even an International Podcasting Day (30 September).

-There are now millions of hours of podcasts produced every year, the audience for them is building fast, and that has been well established by Edison Research in numerous annual surveys it has carried out.
+There are now millions of hours of podcasts produced every year, the audience for them is building fast, and that has been well established by research companies.

-All the available evidence points to a rosy future for podcasting – which means any doubt you had about podcasting being a worthwhile venture should be extinguished.
+All the available evidence points to a rosy future for podcasting – which means any doubt you have about podcasting being a worthwhile venture should be extinguished.

 It is also clear that people earning well above average annual incomes will be your audience.
 The downside is they don’t like to spend time downloading and listening to a podcast only for it to be full of sales pitches.
 They prefer ad-free or ad-light podcasts.

 Surprisingly, 84% of listeners play podcasts at home, while 65% play them in the car (I thought it would be the other way around).
 That means people are likely listening during their leisure time, most probably while doing something else around the home or garden.